Management systems for road safety: Problem-solving

 This realization is important, because it changes the focus from a problem that will go away if we devote enough resources to it, to a situation requiring on-going management.
-This management in turn requires the development of scientifically based techniques, witch will enable us to predict with confidence that safety resources are well-spent and likely to be effective.
+This management in turn requires the development of scientifically based techniques, which will enable us to predict with confidence that safety resources are well-spent and likely to be effective.